tuttlebr/facedetect/README.md

 ### FaceDetect

 Pretrained model provided by NVIDIA
+The notebook "workspace/00-facenet-demo.ipynb" will traverse a folder of images and submit those photos to Triton for face finding.
+The results are then saved to your local RedisDB. `docker/triton-server/facenet_model/README.md` for more information.

 ```sh
 ngc registry model download-version "nvidia/tao/facenet:pruned_quantized_v2.0.1" --dest docker/triton-server/facenet_model
 ```

 ### Facial Landmarks Estimation (FPEnet)

+Pretrained model provided by NVIDIA
+The notebook "workspace/01-fpenet-demo.ipynb" will query your RedisDB for photos with face bounding boxes and submit those to Triton for facial landmark estimation.
+The results are then saved to your local RedisDB.
+The facial landmark estimations may be used for facial alignment and an example of that is provided in the notebook. `docker/triton-server/fpenet_model/README.md` for more information.

 ```sh
 ngc registry model download-version "nvidia/tao/fpenet:deployable_v3.0" --dest docker/triton-server/fpenet_model